FAQ

 What Happens During the Course

-Days 1-3 can be emotionally intense for everyone, but especially so if you're prone to depression.
+Days 1 to 3 can be emotionally intense for everyone, but especially so for someone prone to depression.
 The silence, the lack of distraction, and the constant focus inward can bring difficult feelings to the surface.
-This is partly the point — but it's not comfortable.
+This is partly the point, but it is not comfortable.

-Days 7-10 typically bring more stability.
-You've built enough concentration to observe difficult states without being overwhelmed by them.
-The equanimity you've been developing starts to feel real, not theoretical.
+Days 7 to 10 typically bring more stability.
+Concentration has built up enough to observe difficult states without being overwhelmed by them.

 Throughout, you can speak with the assistant teacher during designated question times.
-They've guided thousands of students through difficult experiences and can offer practical guidance.
+They have guided thousands of students through difficult experiences and can offer guidance within the course.
 If things become genuinely unmanageable, the course management can help.

 The Post-Course Period